CLRX/CLRX-mirror/doc/AmdCl2Abi.md

 * useenqueue - enable enqueue mechanism support
 * usegeneric - enable generic pointers support

-The number of user data registers depends on set of an enabled features.
+The number of user data registers depend on set of an enabled features.
 Following rules will be applied:

 * if no feature enabled only 4 user data registers will be used.